 We don't have to condone animal abuse in entertainment

-Ringling Brothers circus closing, final show in May 2017
+Ringling Brothers circus closed, final show on May 21, 2017

 Yes, it's true.
 This is huge news for animal activists!